• Skip to main content

 highlights of Linlithgow Palace

-• Linlithgow Palace is a Historic Environment Scotland property.
+- Linlithgow Palace, which lies about 15 miles west of Edinburgh, is a Historic Environment Scotland property.

-• In 1424, James I began work on the Palace after a fire that severely damaged the earlier residence.
+- In 1424, James I began work on a new building after a fire that severely damaged the earlier residence.

-• Mary Queen of Scots was born in the Palace in 1542.
+- The future Queen of Scotland was born in the Palace in 1542.

 History of Linlithgow Palace